amazon-braket/amazon-braket-pennylane-plugin-python/README.md

 ## Getting started

-Once the Braket SDK and the plugin are installed, the devices can be accessed straight away in PennyLane.
+After the Braket SDK and the plugin are installed, you have access to the devices immediately in PennyLane.

 To instantiate an AWS device that communicates with the Braket service: